Northern California Lake Fishing Report

 City: Magalia

 Tips: Anyone with a boat looking for a fish partner, let me know.
-I'm generally available to fish most days.
-Email me at Jewelweaver@earthlink.net and lets catch a few.
+I'm available most time.
+Email me at Jewelweaver@earthlink.net Let catch a few.

 • By